Al Unser: USAC and Indycar

-He began racing in 1957, at age 18, initially competing primarily in modified roadsters, sprint cars and midgets.
-In 1965 he raced in the Indianapolis 500 for the first time and finished ninth.
+Unser began racing in 1957, at the age of eighteen, initially competing primarily in modified roadsters, sprint cars and midgets.
+In 1965, he raced in the Indianapolis 500 for the first time and finished ninth.
 His breakout year in IndyCar's was in 1970 when he joined Vel's Parnelli Jones Racing, where he would drive for the next seven years.

-He won the Indy 500 in 1970, two years after his brother, Bobby.
+Unser won the Indianapolis 500 in 1970, two years after his brother, Bobby.
 During the race, he led for all but ten of the 200 laps and averaged 155.749 mi/h.
 His quick pit stops were a factor in the victory, as well as the fact that VPJ had an insurmountable advantage over the field that year.
 That season, he won a record ten times on oval, road and dirt tracks to capture the United States Auto Club national championship.
 Unser competed in USAC's Stock Car division in 1967, and was the series Rookie of the Year.

-In 1971, with Vel's Parnelli Jones, he won the Indy 500 again, starting from the fifth position with an average speed of 157.735 mph, and holding off Peter Revson's McLaren for the victory.
+In 1971, with Vel's Parnelli Jones, he won the Indianapolis 500 again, starting from the fifth position with an average speed of 157.735 mph, and holding off Peter Revson's McLaren for the victory.
 Unser's bid to become the first three-time consecutive Indy 500 champion was thwarted when he finished second to Mark Donohue in the 1972 Indianapolis 500.
 Unser would continue driving for the team up until 1977.
 During a few of those years, VPJ lost their competitive edge after changing their chassis, as well as their failed F1 bid.
 By 1977, the team regained competitive form, although Unser would announce his departure for Jim Hall Racing at year's end.
 Unser would later say, in a 2020 interview, that his departure from VPJ stemmed from disagreements with Jones and his partners over the direction of the team, although Unser maintained a friendship with Jones.